cburgelab/RBNS_pipeline/README.md

 ## Download and install the RBNS_pipeline

-The easiest way to get the RBNS pipeline software is to clone our repository.
+The easiest way to get the RBNS pipeline software is to clone this repository.
 This will ensure you always have access to the latest version.

 	https://pfreese@bitbucket.org/pfreese/rbns_pipeline.git

-After cloning our repository, run the included installation script:
+After cloning the repository, run the included installation script:

 	cd rbns_pipeline
 	./install.sh